 Don't make negative comments to your grandchildren about their parents, or make them part of an emotional conflict between you and their parents.
 The children don't need the stress, and that is perhaps the fastest way to get their parents to decide that your grandchildren don't need you in their lives.

 Don't use access to your grandchildren as an opportunity to interfere with the way in which your grandchildren are raised by their parents.
 The parents have the right to make ordinary parenting decisions, and are likely to resent your attempts to interfere with their parental authority.
-Please note that this does not mean that you should refrain from intervening or seeking the involvement of a child protective agency in the event of abuse or potential harm to a grandchild.
+This does not mean that you should refrain from intervening or seeking the involvement of a child protective agency in the event of abuse or potential harm to a grandchild.

 2. When the ACLU submitted a brief to the Supreme Court in Troxel, it argued that the grandparents should be required to show that a denial of grandparental visitation would substantially harm a grandchild before grandparenting time should be allowed.)